 There is a growing trend towards using sustainable building materials to improve energy efficiency and reduce environmental impact.
 Materials such as recycled denim insulation, sheep's wool insulation, and plant-based insulation are becoming increasingly popular.
 These materials not only provide excellent insulation but also have a lower carbon footprint than traditional insulation materials.

 Additionally, advancements in materials science are leading to the development of new types of insulation that are more effective and environmentally friendly.
-For example, aerogel insulation is an extremely lightweight and highly effective insulation material made from silica gel.
+To give you an idea, aerogel insulation is an extremely lightweight and highly effective insulation material made from silica gel.
 It has excellent thermal properties and can significantly reduce energy consumption in buildings.

 Geothermal Heating and Cooling